xaya/xaya_docs/blockchain.md

 # Blockchain Consensus Protocol

-This document gives an overview of the low-level consensus protocol that is implemented by the core Chimaera daemon.
+This document gives an overview of the low-level consensus protocol that is implemented by the core Xyon daemon.

-**NOTE:**  The final reference of the protocol is the implementation of Chimaera Core.
+**NOTE:**  The final reference of the protocol is the implementation of Xyon Core.
 This document just tries to highlight the most important parts in an easy-to-read form!

-## Chimaera Is Based on Namecoin <a name="names"></a>
+## Xyon Is Based on Namecoin <a name="names"></a>

-Most parts of the consensus protocol of Chimaera are inherited from [Namecoin](https://www.namecoin.org/), which itself inherits most of the [Bitcoin protocol](https://bitcoin.org/).
+Most parts of the consensus protocol of Xyon are inherited from [Namecoin](https://www.namecoin.org/), which itself inherits most of the [Bitcoin protocol](https://bitcoin.org/).

-Just like Bitcoin, Namecoin and Chimaera implement a distributed ledger by tracking the current set of "unspent transaction outputs".
+Just like Bitcoin, Namecoin and Xyon implement a distributed ledger by tracking the current set of "unspent transaction outputs".
 But in addition to pure currency transactions, they also implement a **name-value database**.
 This database is stored and updated similarly to the UTXO set.
 Each entry